-This project will improve travel for everyone on the 28th Street and Colorado Avenue intersection and along parts of Colorado Avenue.
+This project focused on improving travel for everyone on the 28th Street and Colorado Avenue intersection and along parts of Colorado Avenue.

 1. Community Engagement